 - Legal, relationship, employment, and financial problems as a result of drinking

 - Lack of interest in other activities

 It is important to remember that a number of interdependent factors are associated with the development of alcoholism.
 Alcoholism is a disease much like any other sickness or illness that grasps onto and infects an individual; it is not simply a choice.
 Several factors influence the development of the disease including a person’s genetic makeup, psychological well-being, social health, and environmental surroundings.
 All of these factors work together to influence the impact of alcohol and the body and to alter an individual’s behavior.
 Typically, alcoholism develops gradually as a result of several underlying factors coming together; however, some individuals experience an abnormal response to alcohol from their very first drink.

 Do You Have a Drinking Problem?
-Questions to Ask Yourself
+Addicted to Alcohol

 Alcoholism and all of its facets constitute a very sensitive subject.
 No one likes to admit that he or she has a problem, but when it comes to something as serious as being addicted to alcohol, everyone needs to evaluate his or her habits.
 Personal reflection on a few simple questions can help an individual determine if he or she has a drinking problem.